oomek/attractplus/Layouts.md

 -  `zip_extract_archive( zipfile, filename )` - Open a specified `zipfile` archive file and extract `filename` from it, returning the contents as a squirrel blob.
 Supported formats are: `.zip` `.7z` `.rar` `.tar.gz` `.tar.bz2` `.tar`
 -  `zip_get_dir( zipfile )` - Return an array of the filenames contained in the `zipfile` archive file.
--  `regexp2` - A class which evaluates regular expressions using the C++ regular expression engine.
+-  `regexp2( pattern, flags )` - A class which evaluates regular expressions using the C++ regular expression engine.
 Recommended over the standard `regexp` class as it contains considerable improvements.
+Flags are optional, accepts `"i"` for case-insensitive matches.
 -  `join( arr, delim )` - Returns a string containing concatenated array values separated with the given delimiter.

 In addition to the standard `Math` library, the following methods are included: